Nebucom/SaaS-MVP-Engineering/README.md

 This starter app contains decent styling via [Twitter Bootstrap](http://getbootstrap.com/), a basic accounts system, JQuery and JQuery validation for forms, and a lot of other goodies.

 So, for this assignment: grab a copy of this base project, have it up and running in your local repository and explore the code a bit.

+Once you have the code up and running locally, be sure to commit to your repo.